edsonayllon/eth2.0-call21-notes/README.md

 * Episub was an idea in the pipeline, but not highly prioritized right now.
 * Where Episub is optimal, is when you have very stable dissemination patterns in the network.
 So very few producers and a lot of consumers in the network.
 * Therefore Episub, by using the tree and broadcast screens, you're able to figure out the best-spanning tree in the network to disseminate messages.
 That is coming from a very small set of producers.
-* We don't really have that pattern, that's why we haven't prioritized that.
+* We don't have that pattern, that's why we haven't prioritized that.
 But if this is the case for Eth 2.0, then definitely worth reactivating this discussion.

 **Jonny Rhea**:
 * I'd be interested if someone has looked into what's best for gossiping blocks as opposed to attestations if we've thought about that.